rowdynl/linux-scripts/bash/.archived/README.md

-# Arhived
+# Archived
-Old scripts that are no longer relevant
+Old scripts that are no longer relevant.